Puyodead1/WistiaEmbedDownloader/README.md

 <i>__THIS SOFTWARE IS FOR PRIVATE USE ONLY!
 DO NOT REUPLOAD ANYTHING YOU DOWNLOAD WITH THIS UNLESS YOU HAVE PERMISSION!
 I AM NOT RESPONSIBLE FOR ANYTHING YOU DO!__</i>

+# Info
+- There are 2 modes:
+  - 1. Auto - Paste the enter "copy link and thumbnail"
+  - 2. Manual - You can enter the id and a custom title (this can be used if auto mode fails to extract the id)

+- when using manual mode, use a pipe to specify the title: ``80syfiu3x6|thisisatitle``

 [![Tutorial](https://img.youtube.com/vi/8hFMjiog6hA/0.jpg)](https://www.youtube.com/watch?v=8hFMjiog6hA)